-27. To broaden the mission's outreach, UNMISS implemented small scale, low-cost QIPs to address urgent justice chain needs.
-The projects included 63 buildings constructed or refurbished for police, judiciary, defence forces and prisons, since 2018 (see Figure 4).
-The QIPs model was appreciated by most stakeholders as a stopgap, yet effective approach, to address critical needs of the ROL institutions in areas where there was none or had been destroyed in the civil war.
+27. To broaden the Mission's outreach, UNMISS implemented small-scale, low-cost quick impact projects to address urgent judicial system needs.
+The projects included 63 buildings constructed or refurbished for police, judiciary, defence forces and prisons since 2018 (see figure IV).
+The quick impact project model was appreciated by most stakeholders as a stopgap, yet effective approach, to address critical needs of the rule of law institutions in areas where there had been none or where they had been destroyed in the civil war.

-Figure 4.
-Number of justice-related QIPs, 2018 - 2022
+Figure IV Number of justice-related quick impact projects, 2018-2022